 Care has been taken to pick an appropriate prison facility based on USSC and BOP Policies and Guidelines.

 *There is no implied or otherwise guarantee of final prison placement, medical or medication availability, or program enrollment once you’re incarcerated.
 The BOP has the final say on ‘All Inmate Issues,’ placement, and program enrollment once incarcerated.

 In addition to the defense teams’ insight into their background and defense strategy, PPRS Prison Match™ is meant to be used solely as a ‘mitigation aide‘ in the sentencing and prison placement decision-making process.

 These are recommendations only from PPRS/PPRSUS, and the final responsibility lies with the legal team, court, and BOP.

-For a personal, one-on-one call with me to discuss your current issue, or that of a loved one, give me a call (240.888.7778).
-If I am unable to answer, please leave me your name, number, and a brief message, as I personally make every effort to return all of my calls – that same day.
+For a personal, one-on-one call to discuss your current issue or that of a loved one (240.888.7778).
+If I cannot answer, please leave a brief message; I personally return all of my calls.
 Marc